isc-projects/kea/doc/sphinx/arm/config.rst

 curly brackets).
 However, some hook libraries may expect specific formatting;
 please consult the specific hook library documentation for details.

-In a sense the user-context mechanism has superseded the JSON comment capabilities; ISC encourages administrators to use user-context instead of the older mechanisms.
-To promote this way of storing comments, Kea compared converts JSON comments to user-context on the fly.
+The user-context mechanism has superseded the JSON comment capabilities; ISC encourages administrators to use user context instead of the older mechanisms.
+To promote this way of storing comments, Kea converts JSON comments to user context on the fly.

-However, if the configuration uses the old JSON comment, the :isccmd:`config-get` command returns a slightly modified configuration.
-It is not uncommon for a call for :isccmd:`config-set` followed by a :isccmd:`config-get` to receive a slightly different structure.
+However, if the configuration uses the old JSON comment method, the :isccmd:`config-get` command returns a slightly modified configuration.
+It is not uncommon for a call for :isccmd:`config-set` followed by :isccmd:`config-get` to receive a slightly different structure.
-The best way to avoid this problem is simply to abandon JSON comments and use user-context.
+The best way to avoid this problem is simply to abandon JSON comments and use user context.

 Kea supports user contexts at the following levels: global scope, interfaces configuration, shared networks,